Aliases for RNF2 Gene

 GeneCards Summary for RNF2 Gene

 RNF2 (Ring Finger Protein 2) is a Protein Coding gene.
-Diseases associated with RNF2 include embryonal cancer.
-Among its related pathways are Cytoskeletal Signaling and Cell Cycle / Checkpoint Control.
-GO annotations related to this gene include chromatin binding and RING-like zinc finger domain binding.
+Diseases associated with RNF2 include Angelman Syndrome and Microphthalmia, Syndromic 2.
+Among its related pathways are SUMOylation and Cellular Senescence (REACTOME).
+Gene Ontology (GO) annotations related to this gene include chromatin binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is RING1.

-E3 ubiquitin-protein ligase that mediates monoubiquitination of Lys-119 of histone H2A (H2AK119Ub), thereby playing a central role in histone code and gene regulation.
+E3 ubiquitin-protein ligase that mediates monoubiquitination of 'Lys-119' of histone H2A (H2AK119Ub), thereby playing a central role in histone code and gene regulation (PubMed:15386022, PubMed:16359901, PubMed:25519132, PubMed:21772249, PubMed:25355358, PubMed:26151332).
 H2AK119Ub gives a specific tag for epigenetic transcriptional repression and participates in X chromosome inactivation of female mammals.
-May be involved in the initiation of both imprinted and random X inactivation.
-Essential component of a Polycomb group (PcG) multiprotein PRC1-like complex, a complex class required to maintain the transcriptionally repressive state of many genes, including Hox genes, throughout development.
-PcG PRC1 complex acts via chromatin remodeling and modification of histones, rendering chromatin heritably changed in its expressibility.
-E3 ubiquitin-protein ligase activity is enhanced by BMI1/PCGF4.
-Acts as the main E3 ubiquitin ligase on histone H2A of the PRC1 complex, while RING1 may rather act as a modulator of RNF2/RING2 activity.
-In resting B- and T-lymphocytes, interaction with AURKB leads to block its activity, thereby maintaining transcription in resting lymphocytes.
+May be involved in the initiation of both imprinted and random X inactivation (By similarity).
+Essential component of a Polycomb group (PcG) multiprotein PRC1-like complex, a complex class required to maintain the transcriptionally repressive state of many genes, including Hox genes, throughout development (PubMed:16359901, PubMed:26151332).
+PcG PRC1 complex acts via chromatin remodeling and modification of histones, rendering chromatin heritably changed in its expressibility (PubMed:26151332).
+E3 ubiquitin-protein ligase activity is enhanced by BMI1/PCGF4 (PubMed:21772249).
+Acts as the main E3 ubiquitin ligase on histone H2A of the PRC1 complex, while RING1 may rather act as a modulator of RNF2/RING2 activity (Probable).
+Association with the chromosomal DNA is cell-cycle dependent.
+In resting B- and T-lymphocytes, interaction with AURKB leads to block its activity, thereby maintaining transcription in resting lymphocytes (By similarity).